pshort05/OpenRouter-Interface/README.md

 - 🔄 **Smart Recovery**: Automatic restart from failed steps with status tracking
 - 🤖 **100+ AI Models**: Support for all OpenRouter-compatible models
 - 📝 **Script Integration**: Pre/post processing scripts at global and per-step levels
+- 🔀 **File Conversion**: Convert between markdown and docx, pdf, epub, and more
+- 📑 **Combine Outputs**: Merge all step outputs into a single file
 - ⚙️ **Advanced Configuration**: YAML-based configuration with parameter overrides
 - 📁 **File Management**: Automatic chunking, validation, and format handling
 - 🌐 **Web Dashboard**: Real-time monitoring and visual chain builder